The 15 Best Things to Do in Brussels, Belgium

 As you enter the garden, you’ll be greeted by a lush green oasis filled with fragrant flowers and trees.
 The winding paths lead you through different themed sections of the garden, which are French, Italian and English, each with its own unique charm.

 In addition to the many plant species, the garden is also home to a fantastic building known as Le Botanique.
 Le Botanique is a former glasshouse that was used for the botanical garden.
-Today, it hosts various events and exhibitions throughout the year, including concerts, performances, art exhibitions, film screenings, etc.
+Today, it hosts a range of events and exhibitions throughout the year, including concerts, performances, art exhibitions, and film screenings.

 20230316 Things to Do in Brussels 051